GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 8.
-O God our Lord how wonderful
+Voice Text: The VIII psalm.
+O God our Lord how wonderfull

 General Note